Choose a path

 Start with the docs and ecosystem overview

-Use this path if you are opening X07 for the first time and want the clearest explanation of the language, the toolchain, and where MCP, WASM, packages, and platform fit.
+Use this path if you are opening X07 for the first time and want a clear explanation of the execution model, the toolchain, and where MCP, the wasm target, packages, and certification fit.

 Read docsFor builders